dhis2/developer-portal/docs/tutorials/app-runtime-mutation.md

 ## What's next?

-In the next section, you’ll learn how to deploy and publish this application to the DHIS2 App Hub! 😬
+Learn how to submit your DHIS2 application to the [App Hub](https://apps.dhis2.org/) by checking out this [guide](/docs/guides/submit-apphub) as well as as the [App Hub Submission Guidelines](/docs/guides/apphub-guidelines).